valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 Video on installing colorama: https://www.google.com/search?q=import+colorama+python&oq=Import+colorama+python&aqs=chrome.0.0i512j0i22i30j0i390l3.6454j0j7&sourceid=chrome&ie=UTF-8#kpvalbx=__K1eY9aBHcKYhbIP2vaq2AY_35

 <b>Minimum Viable Product Logic</b>
-Building on the success of PP2, I decided to not overly complicate my choice of project and to build on the knowledge acquired in tutorials and the walk-through project to layer on further code (using the walkthrough project code input as boilerplate code and editing this) as opposed to trying to implement entirely new concepts and code.
+Building on the success of PP2, I decided to not overly complicate my choice of project and to build on the knowledge acquired in tutorials and the walk-through project to layer on further code (using the walkthrough project code input as boilerplate code and editing this/building my own code from this using this as a foundation) as opposed to trying to implement entirely new concepts and code.

- Additionally, I committed to more interaction with slack and the various supports (tutor/mentor) on this project as it had helped me greatly in PP2.
+ Additionally, I committed to more interaction with slack and the various supports (tutor support interactions/mentor meetings) on this project as it had helped me greatly in PP2.
 I ensured to book my three recommended mentor meetings for this project and the inception meeting was extremely helpful as the mentor talked through my idea and offered insightful feedback with clear goals for the following mentor meetings.

-As advised, I took on the assessors recommentations from the PP2 feedback and applied the suggested improvements to this project.
+As advised, I took on the assessors recommendations from the PP2 feedback and applied the suggested improvements to this project.

 One of these recommendations, which I ensured to apply from the inception of PP3 was the ensuring the git commits were in imperative format.
 I received the following feedback from the assessor:

    'Going forward, ensure that all commit messages are in the imperative mood (Add…, Fix…, Style…, Edit…) and as descriptive as possible, within 50 characters, outlining the atomic change made.
 You can use the following link for reference on how to improve your commit messages - https://cbea.ms/git-commit/'

 <b>Overview of the Project</b>
-I decided choose a blend between project 0 and project 1 in that it is a survey of sorts but a repeated, accurate survey that follows specific data of specific people with a view to aiding in the implementation and application of a weight loss plan.
+I decided choose a blend between project 0 and project 1 in that it is a data-centric survey of sorts but a repeated, accurate survey that follows specific data of specific people with a view to aiding in the implementation and application of a weight loss plan.
 The app is designed to assist personal trainers in tracking the progress of their clients and their programmes.
 The app will give the user an insight into how effective their weight loss programme is and inform them about what areas need to be adjusted.
 The purpose of the project is to offer insights on the implementation of a weight loss programme for control group of six different candidates of a similar profile (male, mid thirties, moderate level of activity, non-vegetarian, no food intolerances, each bringing up small, young families with sedentary professions).
 Half of the candidiates took a daily dose of whey isolate protein and creatine and the other half did not and therefore attempts will be made to gain insights from whether supplementation aided in weight loss/had an affect on the programme.
 Candidates will be asked to provide weekly explanations for setbacks in the programme, if applicable and these will be documented and added to the google sheets database.

-Linking up with Google Sheets:
-Imported libraries:
+OTHER CONSIDERATIONS:

 Refactoring code to streamline project: Is there any code that was refactored to streamline project:
-Application Programming Interface (API)-Google Cloud Platform-walkthrough followed:
-API-Google Drive and API-Google Sheets
-Object Orientated Programming:
+Object Orientated Programming: has any of this been included...
-Importing external libraries:
+Iteration...loops instead..appending rows...can manual formula be made automated